 ECE 4760: Laboratory 2

 You will construct a standard Dual Tone Multi-Frequency (DTMF) generator like those used on any tonch-tone or cell phone.
-As you press the buttons, the system will speak the digits.
-The system will record up to 12 digits, then play them back to simulate redial.
-To do this you will have to use Direct Digital Synthesis sampling at a fairly high rate to a DAC, then to speakers.
+As you press the buttons, the system will play the correct frequencies.
+The system will record up to 12 digits, then play them back through the DAC to simulate redial.
+To do this you will have to use Direct Digital Synthesis sampling at a fairly high rate to a DAC, then route the DAC output to speakers.

 You will use a keypad to make a DTMF dialer with audio output to a speaker.
 Analog output will be through a SPI controlled DAC.